tarstutorials/vrsensorint/source/content/m3/intro_to_sensors.rst

 Heart Rate: Polar H10
 ---------------------

-Heart rate (HR) sensors are used to record the rate at which the heart pumps blood throughout the body, measured as the number of contractions (beats) per minute (bpm).
+**Heart rate (HR) sensors** are used to record the rate at which the heart pumps blood throughout the body, measured as the number of contractions (beats) per minute (bpm).
 Various factors can affect a person's heart rate, including fitness, stress, diet, genetics, medications, or disease/illness.
 The average HR for a normal, healthy person is between 60-100 bpm at rest, and that could drop to 40 bpm or lower in endurance athletes.

 **Heart rate variability (HRV)** is a measure of the variation in time (milliseconds) between consecutive heartbeats.
 The heartbeat isn't exactly regular all the time, so HRV serves as an indicator for how well your body can respond to stress or exercise.
-It's usually measured over a period of at least five minutes, and a higher value is better as it indicates a faster recovery.
+It's usually measured over a period of at least five minutes, and a higher value is better as it indicates that the heart can recover faster.

 HR and HRV are widely considered as essential metrics for understanding human health and performance.